BrendelGroup/AEGeAn/docs/api.rst

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This node visitor will perform comparative analysis on each locus it encounters and write the comparison results to the given text file.
 See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnCompareTextReportVisitor.h>`_.

+.. c:function:: void agn_compare_text_report_visitor_compare_max(AgnCompareTextReportVisitor *v, GtUword max_comparisons)

+  As part of a comparative analysis, all reference transcripts (or transcript cliques) associated with a locus will be compared to all prediction transcripts from the locus.
+If ``max_comparisons`` > 0, loci containing more than ``max_comparisons`` transcript (clique) pairs will be ignored.
+This cutoff is motivated by the observation that some individual loci require an inordinate amount of runtime and memory for comparative analysis, and due to the complexity of these loci the comparison statistics don't provide much insight.

 .. c:function:: void agn_compare_text_report_visitor_enable_gff3(AgnCompareTextReportVisitor *v)

   Include GFF3 corresponding to each clique pair in that clique pair's comparison report.